siennahsu/IOWC-Projects/rain_fall_selection/readme.md

 For this task, we do the following:

-1. Using the resulting all_stations_data.csv file from the task listed in /IOWC-Projeccts/rainfall_data, extract seasonal and annual rainfall and their averages.
+1. Using the resulting `all_stations_data.csv` file from the task listed in `/IOWC-Projeccts/rainfall_data`, extract seasonal and annual rainfall and their averages.

 2. Additionally, we produce a csv file of only the dry seasons of each location and a csv file of only the rainy seasons.